-Securing sustainable funding is vital for continuing to implement the succession plan.
+Securing sustainable funding is vital for the continued implementation of the succession plan.
 The project's long-term nature, with removal and replanting occurring over multiple decades, requires consistent financial resources.

 2the response of plant cells to mechanical stimulation.
 For example, the thigmomorphogenetic response of trees in windy environments is to grow shorter, with thicker trunks and stronger roots.